- Resource Centers

-In the August issue of Pharmacy Times, we celebrate the pharmacist on a very personal level, recognizing the daily impact he or she has on patients--and, ultimately, the health care system.
+This August issue is a very special one.
+With this issue, we celebrate the pharmacist on a very personal level, recognizing the daily impact he or she has on patients--and, ultimately, the health care system.
 Pharmacists are often the very first and the very last health care professional to see a person in need.
 We at Pharmacy Times know that they bring the very spirit that makes this country so unique to their practice--basic common sense, entrepreneurship, and a true sense of service for the community.
-So it is with great pleasure that we announce the 2011 Next-Generation PharmacistTM as well as those pharmacists being honored in 11 distinct segments of the profession in our Next-Generation PharmacistTM Awards program.
+So it is with great pleasure that we announce the 2011 Next-Generation PharmacistTM (see our cover!) as well as those pharmacists being honored in 11 distinct segments of the profession in our Next-Generation PharmacistTM Awards program.

 When we began this unique awards program in 2010 in partnership with Parata Systems, we were gratified to hear the personal stories of how pharmacists were making a real difference (see the videos of the inaugural NGP winners at www.pharmacytimes.com/next-gen-video).
 And again this year, a host of talented and innovative pharmacy professionals were nominated for these awards with 41 states and Guam represented.
 These pharmacists define the present and future of the industry.